rune/rune/docs/blog/2024-08-13-game-spotlight-melancia.md

 **What was the most fun bit of the game to develop?**

-> Figuring out how to get the physics library to play nicely with Dusk.
+> Figuring out how to get the physics library to play nicely with Rune.
 It was a fun challenge to solve, and I tested a few different solutions.
 What I ended up going with is having the client send the position/rotation/velocity of every fruit each time it drops a new fruit, so that the other clients can sync.
 Since each player has their own separate container of fruit, it's not really a problem to let each client be the source of truth for that player's fruit state.

 **Did you expect the game to be successful?**

 > I had a feeling it would do well, since it's based on a hit game.
-I think my changes to the gameplay also helped it be a better fit for Dusk's audience.
+I think my changes to the gameplay also helped it be a better fit for Rune's audience.
 It's faster-paced and requires less deliberation, which is ideal for a casual game over voice chat.
 Still, I was surprised by just how well it has done.

 **What would you different next time?**

 > Use [propel-js](https://github.com/kevglass/propel-js/) to do the physics logic side.
 My solution with syncing state is a bit of a hack.
 Plus having the physics in logic would enable new features, like players sharing the same container (i.e. a co-op mode).

-**How did you find Dusk to work with?**
+**How did you find Rune to work with?**

 > It's fantastic.
 Small API surface, not opinionated about what you use to build your game's client.
 I think it's great for most types of web games.